yyong-brs/learn-kubernetes/chapter14.md

-# 第十四章 Monitor applications and Kubernates with Prometheus
+# 第十四章 使用 Prometheus 监控应用程序和 Kubernetes

 Monitoring is the companion to logging: your monitoring system tells you something is wrong, and then you can dig into the logs to find out the details.
 Like logging, you want to have a centralized system to collect and visualize metrics about all your application components.
 An established approach for monitoring in Kuber-netes uses another CNCF project: Prometheus, which is a server application that collects and stores metrics.
 In this chapter, you’ll learn how to deploy a shared monitoring system in Kubernetes with dashboards that show the health of individ-ual applications and the cluster as a whole.